mbari-org/pacific-sound-notebooks/README.md

 ## <div align="left">About</div>

-Tutorials written in [Juptyer Notebooks](https://jupyter.org) to guide you through both accessing and using the data in the AWS [pacific-sound registry](https://registry.opendata.aws/pacific-sound).
+Tutorials written in [Jupyter Notebooks](https://jupyter.org) to guide you through both accessing and using the data in the AWS [pacific-sound registry](https://registry.opendata.aws/pacific-sound).

 <details open>